shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 # How AI can transform community health

-Q1: How can we predict the risk of type 2 diabetes in adults in California?
+Q1: How can we predict the risk of Type 2 diabetes in adults in California?

-Q2: Are there any events, including lifestyle practices, educational level, family history, or health behaviors that are associated with the risk of type 2 diabetes?
+Q2: Are there any events, including lifestyle practices, educational level, family history, or health behaviors that are associated with the risk of Type 2 diabetes?

 ## Blood-sugar, data, and AI - How AI can transform community health

 In the US, diabetes is the most expensive chronic condition and costs $237 billion annually.
 That equates to $1 out of every $4 is spent on direct medical costs for diabetes.
 The personal risk to diabetes patients is extensive and can include many issues including eye disease, kidney disease, heart disease, stroke and diabetes-related amputations.
-What if there was an AI model that could help predict Type-2 diabetes?
+What if there was an AI model that could help predict Type 2 diabetes?
 Could we help society and the individuals at risk?
 Accenture partnered with the University of California Irvine (UCI) to put the question to the test.
 Accenture’s Applied Intelligence business uses the latest AI technologies to solve real-world challenges.
 This work is central to our commitment to harness the growing power of AI to improve outcomes that matter to everyone, helping to create a healthier, greener, and more sustainable world.
 These same goals are at the heart of Accenture’s purpose.
 And those goals are at the heart of our partnership with the University of California Irvine (UCI) on their Data Science Capstone Program.
 The program enables computer science undergraduates at UCI to tackle serious problems and obtain real-world skills in problem-solving, planning and execution.
 Last year, our UCI project helped to show how AI could be used to prevent wildfires.
-For this year’s challenge, we are exploring AI’s role in addressing the growing threat of Type-2 diabetes, which can have severe long-term health consequences for various segments of the population.
+For this year’s challenge, we are exploring AI’s role in addressing the growing threat of Type 2 diabetes, which can have severe long-term health consequences for various segments of the population.
 In California alone, more than 3.2 million people (10.5% of the adult population) have been diagnosed with diabetes — and nearly half of all adults are prediabetic or not yet diagnosed with the condition*.

 ###### So what did we do to develop our framework?